Offers a variety of boat trips along the Thames to/from Runnymede (return adult/child £14.40/9.60) and around Windsor (adult/child from...

-The largest and oldest occupied fortress in the world, Windsor Castle is a majestic vision of battlements and towers.
-It’s used for...
+The world’s largest and oldest continuously occupied fortress, Windsor Castle is a majestic vision of battlements and towers.
+It’s used...

-A posh take on a diner, with lots of shiny chrome and Hollywood headshots, Zero 3 delivers a lengthy menu of cooked breakfasts, grills,...
+A spruced-up take on a diner, with lots of shiny chrome, Hollywood headshots and walls covered in menus, Zero 3 delivers a lengthy...

 Eton College information

 Eton was founded by Henry VI in 1440 with a view towards educating 70 highly qualified boys awarded a scholarship from a fund endowed by the king.
-Every year since then, 70 King's Scholars (aged 12 to 14) have been chosen based on the results of a highly competitive exam; these pupils are housed in separate quarters from the rest of the 1300 or so other students.
-All the boys are boarders and must wear formal tailcoats, waistcoats and white collars to lessons (though the top hats went out in 1948).
+Every year since then, 70 King's Scholars have been chosen based on the results of a highly competitive exam; these pupils are housed in separate quarters from the 1300 or so other students.
+All pupils are boarders and must wear formal tailcoats, waistcoats and white collars to lessons (though the top hats went out in 1948).

 At the time of writing, no public visits or tours of Eton College were available.
 Small-group tours may begin in early 2017; check the website.